 Given what we have seen, we believe students should take more AP classes and AP tests, as part of the motivation in the College Board eliminating the Subject Tests is the broad range of AP classes and exams.
 Getting a 4 or 5 on an AP exam will definitely boost an applicant profile.
 Also, students should consider taking both the ACT and the SAT, and submitting both scores, as each test covers different skills in different ways.

 No applicant wants the “less data” approach to leave them out of their first-choice college.
 Take more advanced classes, take more tests.
 It may be the principal way a student has to distinguish himself or herself from the growing pack.

-We continue to offer our ACT and SAT prep courses, as well as programs specifically designed for AP classes and exams.
+We continue to offer our ACT test prep and SAT test prep courses, as well as programs specifically designed for AP classes and exams.

 If you have more questions about the recent changes to the SAT, please contact us by phone at (314) 434-4431 or email at firstname.lastname@example.org.